 We recommend that you make reservations well in advance in order to guarantee lodging.
 (Pre- and post-trip lodging is not included in the trip cost).

 Please mention you are with OARS while making reservations.
-The special rate for OARS guests, for a double room, starts at $95, depending upon availability.
-The Red Lion has a lounge, restaurant, and access to an athletic club.
+The special rate for OARS guests, for a double room, starts at $105, depending upon availability.
+The Hells Canyon Grand Hotel has a lounge, restaurant, and access to an athletic club.
 It also provides a free airport shuttle.
 You can store extra luggage, while on the river, for no additional charge.

 You may park your car for no charge at either hotel while you are on the river.